LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 This project uses RDP access credentials with the CFS Bulk file permission.

-Please contact your Refinitiv representative to help you with the RDP account and the bucket permission.
+Please contact your LSEG representative to help you with the RDP account and the bucket permission.

 ### Internet Access